Fed comments lift dollar, weigh on Treasuries, stocks

 "A retest of Brent crude's 2015 low around $45 per barrel looks inevitable given current ample market supply and intensifying bearish market sentiment toward prices," BMI Research said in a note.

-The Thomson Reuters/CoreCommodity CRB index rose 0.8 percent after hitting a more-than-12-year low on Monday.
+The Thomson Reuters/CoreCommodity CRB index .TRJCRB rose 0.8 percent after hitting a more-than-12-year low on Monday.

 (Additional reporting by Richard Leong, Barani Krishnan and Sam Forgione; Editing by Chris Reese and Dan Grebler)